abwilf/MGC_database_merge/README.md

 It is worth noting that in pursuit of this goal, some intermediary functionalities were necessary to implement, for example code that converts between database languages and excel, and command line utilities processing queries into those databases.
 These functionalities turned out to be important to other branches of Club as well, so some of their functionalities may be ported to different projects.
 Details on this, the project's installation, and examples to get you started are below.

 ## Installing the prerequisites (Mac)
+Note: this may up to 5-10 minutes the first time, and it may ask you to enter your password.
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 brew update